 Applicants should have a first or upper second class honours degree (or equivalent) in a relevant discipline to the fields of anatomy, forensic anthropology, human identification or forensic/medical art, dependent on the subject of study.
-Good command of English (IELTS score of 7 with no individual score less than 6.5).
+Please check our website for English language requirements.

 Months of entry